timburr1/timburr1.github.io/_posts/2017-03-04-elements-of-scrum.md

 **Scrum Master**
 * Knows/advises about scrum
 * Coaches teammates
-* Facilitates and removes impedements to the team
+* Facilitates and removes impediments to the team

 **Team Member**
 * Delivers user stories
 * Does all the development work
-* Self-oragnizes
+* Self-organizes
 * Owns the estimation process
 * Makes technical decisions ("how to do the work")
 * Avoids saying "not my job"